Old Photo Restoration using Photoshop: 7 Basic Things you need to know

-You can easily color those discolored old images.
-For removing the stains or adding colors, color feature is the choice you have to make for old photo repair.
-Just pick the color feature and select the needed color from pallet given.
-However, chances are least that you will get exactly the color you need.
+You can easily color the discolored old images.
+To remove the stains or add colors, you need to choose an appropriate color feature for your old photo repair.
+Just pick the color feature and select the needed color from the given pallet.
+However, chances are less that you will get the exact color you need.

-You will get a drop-down menu after selecting Image from taskbar – where you will have different options for colour correction.
+You will get a drop-down menu after selecting Image from the taskbar, where you will have different options for color correction.

-There is always an advantage if one knows how to read the histogram, because it will benefit immensely while adjusting – such that you can achieve the perfect effect.
-In histogram, choose ‘Adjustments’ to see various functions here.
+There is always an advantage if one knows how to read the histogram as it can help you to achieve the perfect effect.
+In the histogram, choose ‘Adjustments’ to see various functions.
 One can come across ‘Brightness’, ‘Exposure’, ‘Vibrance’ and ‘Contrast’ as well as other adjustment options like ‘Levels’ and ‘Curves’.
-Working on an old photo gives you the liberty to experiment with the adjustment tools in order to achieve the colour, tone or contrast bang on.
+Working on an old photo always gives you the liberty to experiment with the adjustment tools to achieve the desired color, tone, or contrast.

 Saving the edited image

-Damaged image restoration in Photoshop is a skill that you should master or else the desired results may not be obtained.
-The best thing you can otherwise do is to hire any of the professional companies offering photo restoration services.
-There are many but be sure to select the most proven people who will help you to cherish those old memories with perfectly restored images.
+Damaged image restoration in Photoshop is a skill that you should master or achieving the desired results is impossible.
+The best thing you can otherwise do is hire any professional company offering photo restoration services.
+There are many options but be sure to select a reputed one that can help you cherish your old memories with perfectly restored images.

 Graham Smith works as a Business Strategist at WinBizSolutionsIndia.
 Graham Smith has been into the field of business strategy formulation for various industry niches.
 His passion and dedication in his work contribute to the success of all his endeavors.
 He is adept at performing competitive analysis, which fuels business growth.
 He is a marketer having solid experience in writing content that resonates with the audience.